 The programme concludes with a student-defined master’s project which is based on your interests and needs and also constitutes your specialisation in the composition field.

 Soloist degree (2 years)

-With an MMus degree, you may apply for the 2-year soloist programme (advanced postgraduate diploma) which may include a period of study abroad.
-The programme requires an admission test and is concluded with a public concert performance.
+With an MMus degree, you may apply for the 2-year soloist programme (advanced postgraduate diploma) which requires an admission test and is concluded with a public concert performance.